jothir2022-lgtm/Ziptrip_todo_list/README.md

-# Taskly — Full-Stack Todo Application
+# Enhanced — Full-Stack Todo Application

 A multi-page todo application with a **React** frontend and **Node.js/Express** backend.
 Data is persisted in a local JSON file.